justinalsing/pydelfi/README.md

 **Installation:**

 The code is in python3.
-There is a Tensorflow 1 (most stable) and Tensorflow 2 version that can be installed as follows:<br>
+There is a Tensorflow 1 (most stable, see below) and Tensorflow 2 version that can be installed as follows:<br>

 **Tensorflow 1 (stable)**